pypa/packaging.python.org/source/key_projects.rst

 included with modern versions of Python.

-It provides the essential core features for finding, downloading, and installing packages from pypi.org and other index servers, and can be incorporated into a wide range of development workflows via its command-line interface (CLI).
+It provides the essential core features for finding, downloading, and installing packages from PyPI and other Python package indexes, and can be incorporated into a wide range of development workflows via its command-line interface (CLI).